-After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in profit or loss over the period of the borrowings using the effective interest method.
+This is the category most relevant to the Group.
+After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the Effective Interest Rate ("EIR") method.
+Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.